seananderson/portfolio-review/ms.md

 applications of ecological portfolio theory.
-We show how ecological portfolios have been used as metaphors to communicate the benefit of biological diversity, as metrics to compare the benefits of diversification across systems and through time, and as management tools to make robust conservation decisions in the face of environmental uncertainty.
+We show how ecological portfolios have been used as metaphors to communicate the benefit of biological diversity, as metrics to compare the benefits of diversification across systems and through time, and as management tools to make optimal conservation decisions in the face of environmental uncertainty.
 We illustrate how ecological portfolios can unite a wide variety of existing ecological theories---theories that explain portfolio structure, causes of diversification and portfolio dynamics,